jasonbot/mud/README.md

 You are equipped with *charge points* based on your level.
 Every second one charge point renews; and when your charge points are full every 5 seconds your HP will begin to restore itself.
 Charge points reset to zero every time you act.
 Moving, attacking, and changing equipment are all considering acting.

-You're equipped with attacks based on the strengths you chose when starting your character and may be given additional
+You're equipped with attacks based on the strengths you chose when starting your character and may be given additional items/buffs based on class.

 # Keyboard commands

 `up`, `down`, `left`, `right`: move your character in that direction.

-`ctrl-C`: log off.
+`ctrl-c`: log off.

 `tab`: toggle log/inventory view.